 We asked Dr Angel Zhong, a senior lecturer in finance and program manager of Master of Finance in the School of Economics, Finance and Marketing to tell us what’s new in the recently revamped Master of Finance at RMIT.

-RMIT’s Master of Finance has recently been affiliated with the Chartered Financial Analyst (CFA) Institute - and is responding to the needs of the evolving finance industry with a stronger focus on quantitative finance and advanced modelling skills, as well stronger international exposure for students.
+RMIT’s Master of Finance has also recently been affiliated with the Chartered Financial Analyst (CFA) Institute - and is responding to the needs of the evolving finance industry with a stronger focus on quantitative finance and advanced modelling skills, as well stronger international exposure for students.

 “Research shows an increasing demand in the finance industry for digital literacy, business analytics and innovation and we’re adapting to market demand for graduates with advanced modelling skills in finance and the ability to innovate in the world of finance,” Zhong says.